 Antitrust laws were established to protect trade and commerce from abusive practices.
 Violations can include price-fixing, price discrimination, restraints, and monopolization.

-If you have been charged with identity theft in Florida, you must contact an experienced white-collar lawyer as soon as possible to protect your rights.
+If you have been charged with identity theft in Florida, you must contact an experienced Miami criminal defense lawyer as soon as possible to protect your rights.
 Even if you are only suspected of identity theft, it is critical to get legal help as quickly as possible — law enforcement officials are known to subpoena evidence and conduct surveillance long before an official arrest is made.

 Identity theft can be charged in state or federal court.
 Often, identity theft charges are just one count in a more significant Racketeering indictment.
 If you live in Miami or the greater South Florida area and are facing identity theft charges, Brian Kirlew, Esq., can help you prepare your defense strategy.
 Contact us immediately for a free phone consultation at 305-521-0484.